 These hard pastels are a life-saver as they are formulated with the same ingredients as the soft ones, ensuring good quality.
 Yet, they come with a tad less pigment and more binder; thus, breaking or crumbing is not an issue.

 Besides, these accessories are available in an extensive collection.
 They allow versatile types of application on different surfaces, especially paper.

-What are you still waiting for?
 This helpful article has included comprehensive reviews for each of the best hard pastels available on the market for your consideration.
-Moreover, there is a beneficial buying guide for new users and specific answers to the most frequently asked questions about hard pastels as well.
+Moreover, do not miss out on the beneficial buying guide for new users!

 - 1. Prismacolor NuPastel Artists Pastels

 - 2. Charvin Water Soluble Semi Hard Pastels

 - 3. Faber Castell Polychromos Pastels

 - 7. Lyra Brown Tones Fine Art Hard Pastels